DanGOTO100/AWS-KMS-Workshop/README.md

 ---

 # Workshop content:
-The workshop contains four different sections (to be followed in order) covering areas like AWS CMKs operations, Types of encryption in AWS KMS with focus on envelope encryption, key policies and best practices working with a demo Web App and AWS KMS monitoring.
+The workshop contains four different sections (**NOTE:** designed to be followed in order) covering areas like AWS CMKs operations, Types of encryption in AWS KMS with focus on envelope encryption, key policies and best practices working with a demo Web App and AWS KMS monitoring.

 * [Section I - Operating with AWS KMS and the CMKs](https://github.com/DanGOTO100/Draft-AWS-KMS-Workshop/blob/master/Section-1-Operating-with-AWS-KMS.md)
 * [Section II - Encryption with AWS KMS](https://github.com/DanGOTO100/Draft-AWS-KMS-Workshop/blob/master/Section-2-Encryption-with-AWS-KMS.md)